mui/material-ui/docs/pages/blog/mui-x-end-v6-features.md

 The stable version of MUI X Charts supports the most commonly used chart plots you'll need in your day-to-day applications.
 It features lines, areas, bars, pie charts, and scatter plots.
-And the latest version also include:
+And the latest version also includes:

 #### Animations

-Bar and pie chars are the ones currently supporting it.
+Bar and Pie Charts currently support animations.
 More to come!

   <video preload="metadata" style="margin-bottom: 16px;" autoplay muted loop playsinline width="680" height="306">
     <source src="/static/blog/mui-x-end-v6-features/bar-chart-animations.mp4" type="video/mp4">
   </video>

-#### Horizontal bar Chart support
+#### Horizontal Bar Chart support

-Recently added, the horizontal bars can broaden your data visualization spectrum, especially when you need to display long labels for multiple categories.
+Recently added: horizontal bars for broadening your data visualization spectrum, especially when you need to display long labels for multiple categories.
 Check out [the Bar Chart layout documentation](/x/react-charts/bars/#layout) for more details.

 #### Improved text customization